2024-IBM-Accelerate-SW-Track/to-do-list_solutions/README.md

 };
 ```

-### Enable Cloudant code and test
+#### Enable Cloudant code and test
-1. in server.js near the top the useCloudant value from true to false, like so:
+1. If you haven't already set useCloudant to 'true', in server.js near the top, set the useCloudant value from 'false' to 'true', like so:

 ```
 const useCloudant = true;